 – Lower resolution.

-If you are going on a trekking adventure, taking an action camera seems to make a lot of sense if the only thing you are considering is the name of this type of camera.
+If you are going on a trekking adventure, taking an action camera can make a lot of sense in some circumstances.
 Action cameras are known to be small and have several accessories that make them appropriate for “action.”
 They are also not bad in terms of resolution.

 Action cameras tend to include features such as waterproof housing and can be attached to helmets or drones (among others), allowing photographic possibilities that are hard to access with other types of cameras.
-While action cameras may not take pictures that are as great as those made by the best DSLR and mirrorless cameras in normal condition, you can still make good use of it when located on the top of the mountain if you want to take pictures from angles that are otherwise inaccessible.
+While action cameras may not take pictures that are as great as those made by the best DSLR and mirrorless cameras in normal conditions, you can still make good use of them when located on the top of a mountain if you want to take pictures from angles that are otherwise inaccessible.

 Main advantages of action cameras:

 – Mountable on many types of surfaces